dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
- uh for anybody
+ for anybody
-listening out there I've seen Jerry uh you know speak on numerous occasions on slack you know you're not Twitter on multiple different channels and his
+listening out there I've seen Jerry you know speak on numerous occasions on slack you know you're not Twitter on multiple different channels and his